Yale-LILY/yale-lily.github.io/spider.md

                     </div>
                     </p>
                     <p align="left">
                     <div class="left">We expect the dataset to evolve.
-We would appreciate it if you could donate us your non-private databases or SQL queries to the project.
+We would greatly appreciate it if you could donate us your non-private databases or SQL queries for the project.
                     </div>
                     </p>
                     <div class="infoHeadline">